Understanding Datarade Pricing

 Monda Professional (for providers): quote-based.
 150 listings, 5,000 syncs/month, bring-your-own infrastructure, 30% commission

-Sales Advanced: custom-quoted.
+Sales Advanced: free to start with consumption credits based on usage.
 Buyer Intent signals, website visitor tracking, Champion Tracking, automated outreach workflows

 Enterprise